When: Thursday, September 18th

 Coalition Responds to Administration’s Hypocritical Ocean Policy--- Adds Insult to Injury off Jersey Shore

 Today, the Bureau of Ocean Energy Management announced its issuance of the Record of Decision for environmental review of geological and geophysical survey activities associated with oil and gas exploration off the Atlantic coast, which has been under a drilling moratorium for decades.

 Upon hearing of this development, Cindy Zipf, Executive Director of Clean Ocean Action, stated, “The Obama Administration has officially declared open season on the Atlantic for Big Oil to exploit and threaten our coasts.
 This is clearly hypocritical; President Obama just declared June as ‘National Oceans Month,’ calling upon us to be good ocean stewards.
 Which side of the ocean is he on?”

-Read COA’s Press Release on the proposed Incidental Harassment Authorization
+Read COA’s Press Release on the Obama Administration's Record of Decision.

 The purpose of the Rutgers led study is to generate 3-D images of 30-60 million year old sea floor sediments to gauge climate change.
 As core samples have already been taken in the same area, the value of the study is questionable against the impending environmental and economic impacts.
 Further, New Jersey understands sea level rise — Superstorm Sandy left no doubt.

 Review Rutgers University's prepared summary of the study which misrepresents the timing's impacts to marine life and The National Science Foundation's award abstract that clearly states the study's results could have relevance to the fossil fuel industry.